-The GovWifi service is currently in private beta, which means we’re still testing and improving it.
-It’s available only in government organisations taking part in the private beta.
-Request to take part by emailing firstname.lastname@example.org.
+GovWifi, developed by GDS, is currently in public beta.
+This means we’re still testing and improving it.
+It’s only available in government organisations taking part in the public beta.
+Request to take part by emailing email@example.com.

-This guidance from Common Technology Services sets out how to enable your end users to connect to GovWifi.
+This guidance explains how to help your end users to connect to GovWifi.
 Follow this guide to configure managed end user devices for secure wifi access to:

 - the internet

 - corporate networks using a virtual private network (VPN)